HzaCode/DP2_BeginnersGuide/Special Case Collection/Special Case: Iterative Parameter Configuration for Efficient Data Collection.md

 **Introduction**

  In the context of data extraction in the DP2 system, iterative parameter configuration is a critical aspect that allows for systematic navigation through multi-page data sources.
-This document revisits the topic, as previously detailed in the [Study:list_step](Study:list_step.md), and underscores the importance of avoiding common pitfalls that can lead to data collection errors.
+This document revisits the topic, as previously detailed in the "[list_step](../Study：list_step.md)" tutorial, and underscores the importance of avoiding common pitfalls that can lead to data collection errors.

 **Iterative Parameter Configuration**